Do Lower Swipe Fees Also Lower Store Prices?

 It’s difficult to predict how else the market will adapt, but debit cards aren’t likely to go away.
 We can hardly go back to paper checks.

 Paper checks are a hassle for retailers, and a percentage of them always bounce.
 We’d hate to start writing checks at the grocery store again – or waiting in line behind people who are writing checks and having them approved.

-It’s more likely that banks continue to find ways to charge more elsewhere, if the amount they can charge retailers for debit transactions continues to go down.
+It’s more likely that banks continue to find ways to charge more elsewhere if the amount they can charge retailers for debit card transactions continues to go down.

 What can consumers do?

 As a consumer, you can protect yourself from most rising fees by paying closer attention to what you are being charged.

 Read your statement every month, and make sure you understand it.

 Routinely compare checking account plans at your bank, or at other banks or credit unions, to see if you can save money.

 Instead of paying someone to count your coins, keep some in your purse or pocket and use them to buy coffee and other small purchase.
 And keep close tabs on your balance, so you never, ever risk having a negative balance.